 - To help your child (or children).
 If you are depressed, your relationship with your baby may not be as good as it could be.
 You may not give as much attention to your baby as you would like to.
 As a result, your baby's development may not be as quick as it should be.
 There is evidence to suggest that developmental problems that occur in the baby because of a mother's depression may persist into adolescence.

-You may also be at greater risk of developing postnatal depression if:
+You may also be at greater risk of developing PND if:

 - You have had mental health problems in the past (including depression, previous postnatal depression, bipolar disorder or schizophrenia).